crossbario/xbr-app/README.md

-# XBR App
+# XBR is Gold

-The XBR app is a free Android application that can be installed from the Google Playstore.
+The *XBR is Gold* is a free Android application that can be installed from the Google Playstore and F-Droid.

-The XBR app allows to perform fundamental actions with XBR for investors and for (end) users:
+The *XBR is Gold* allows to perform fundamental actions with XBR for investors and for (end) users:

 - get N free XBR tokens (limited supply!)
 - buy XBR tokens at our public token sale